It's coffee time!

 The sociable: Kaufmanns am Markt

-The perfect place to stop by for a coffee before or after the market and a popular meeting place for Wiesbaden residents!
+Kaufmanns am Markt (opens in a new tab) is the perfect place to stop by for a coffee before or after the market, and it’s a popular gathering spot for Wiesbaden residents.

-The high-quality beans are refined using a traditional roasting process, in which the temperature, roasting time, and degree of roasting are specially tailored to each variety.
-This allows each of the specialty coffees to develop its individual character to the fullest—the basis for the intense flavor of the espressos and filter coffees.
+The high-quality beans are refined using an artisanal roasting process in which the temperature, roasting time, and roast level are specifically tailored to each variety.
+This allows each specialty coffee to fully develop its individual character—the foundation for the intense flavor of the espressos and filter coffees.

 Address: Marktstraße 12